Pay Per Click Advertising

 How PPC Fits into Your Internet Marketing Strategy

-Ian Lurie, Portent Interactive, Seattle, WA
+By Ian Lurie, Portent, Inc., Seattle, WA

 Note: This is a background piece teaching folks about pay per click advertising (PPC).
 It’s also an opportunity for you to learn a bit about Portent’s pay per click management style.
 If you’re looking for help managing your pay per click campaign, please call us at 206.575.3740 or visit our Pay Per Click advertising services page.